AbolfazlKhanMo/dl_surr_bayesianFWI/README.md

 # Bayesian Full-Waveform Inversion Using Deep Learning Surrogate Models

 Source code for Bayesian full waveform inversion using deep learning surrogate models.
-The code couples a CNN-based surrogate model with the SPECFEM2D forward solver to accelerate Bayesian inference of subsurface velocity structures.
+The code couples a DL-based surrogate model with the SPECFEM2D forward solver to accelerate Bayesian inference of subsurface velocity structures.

 ## Overview